FlowFuse/website/src/_includes/core-nodes/unknown-use-case.md

-The `unknown` node is not one users want to add to their flows, and there's no way to add them from the node palette.
-This node will only show up when importing a flow with nodes that have not yet been installed.
+The `unknown` node is not one users can add add to their flows, and there's no way to add them from the node palette.
+This node will only show up when when you import a flow with nodes that have not yet been installed.

-To understand what nodes need installing when importing the flow, it's advised to create a list of nodes _before_ exporting your nodes.
-Such a list can be obtained by going to the manage palette.
-When a node is unused, it will be be labelled as such.
+To understand which nodes need installing when importing a flow, it is advised to create a list of installed node packages _before_ exporting your flows.
+Such a list can be obtained by looking in the palette manager.

 !["List of nodes installed, including unused nodes"](./images/list-nodes-unused.png)